York Regional Police is committed to combating hate crime. But we need your help to Say No to Hate.

 Have an inquiry?
 Contact the unit at email@example.com.

 The Diversity and Cultural Resources Unit builds bridges and develops partnerships with our diverse communities and educates our members about the many different cultures York Regional Police serves.

 The bureau ensures York Regional Police properly meets the needs of our global community which is enriched by the linguistic, religious and ethnocultural diversity of community members, many of whom trace their ancestry to many corners of the globe.

-Many York Regional Police officers are multilingual, speaking Cantonese, Mandarin, Hindu, Farsi, Urdu, Italian, Russian, Tagalog, Spanish, German, French, Korean and Sign Language among others.
+Many York Regional Police officers are multilingual, speaking Cantonese, Mandarin, Hindi, Farsi, Urdu, Italian, Russian, Tagalog, Spanish, German, French, Korean and Sign Language among others.

 Every year, York Regional Police takes part in many cultural events across the region, in collaboration with our community partners.
 Recently, Planet Africa TV did a feature on our organization, highlighting our International Day for the Elimination Against Racial Discrimination event and our 9-1-1 Communications Centre.
 The video of the show can be found on YouTube.